Carnival: Liquidity Arrives Amidst Stormy Weather

 This comes at a price in terms of steep interest rates and a 10% dilution for the equity base, yet provides a breather.

-2020 will be a dismal year, yet Carnival is pretty reasonably capitalized as the situation is not as hopeless as most other stocks, which are primary victims of the corona crisis.
+2020 will be a dismal year, yet Carnival is pretty reasonably capitalized as the situation is not as hopeless as for most other stocks which are primary victims of the corona crisis.

 One of the most prominent corporate victims of the stress induced by the coronavirus are certainly the cruise line operators, including Carnival (CCL).
 While the uncertainty has weighed heavily on the shares and all stakeholders of the business, a part of the pain is now officially locked in as the company is engaging in a sizable equity raise to bring some relief, yet at the same time locks in horrible losses for investors as well.